 All credit cards have expiration dates.
 In most cases, the credit card issuer simply sends a new replacement card within a few months of that date.
 With plastic credit cards, a user can cut up the old card and discard it.
 But with metal cards, it’s not as easy to just destroy it by cutting it into pieces when it expires.

 Credit card users may also want to destroy a metal card if fraud has occurred on the account, if they no longer want easy access to the card in an effort to reduce spending, or if they are no longer using the account at all.
 In each of these cases, destroying a metal credit card takes some creativity.

 Fortunately, if you want to destroy a metal credit card for any reason, you have a few options.
 The most commonly used strategies for getting rid of a metal credit card, along with their effectiveness:

-Unfortunately, neither heavy-duty scissors or a traditional household shredder will work in completely destroying a metal credit card.
-While these methods can make a slight dent in the card, they probably cannot make the card unusable.
+Unfortunately, neither heavy-duty scissors or a traditional household shredder may work in completely destroying a metal credit card.
+If you have either, it’s worth a shot to see if it works for you.

 Author: Melissa Horton